 Oxford University Women's Boat Club was established in 1927 and trains with a mission to win the Boat Race with the best supported and prepared team.
-T
+The annual race against Cambridge University is now one of the oldest and most famous amateur sporting events, offering an unrivalled educational experience to the students who take part.